American Ninja Warrior's Matt Iseman | Louder With Crowder

 It's like that.

-Can I buy these shoes?
+Can I have his shoes?

-I love doing these shows.
+I love doing this show.

 Yeah, it sounds good.

-I mean, listen, it sounds like you found your – and that's the kind of thing.
+I mean, listen, it sounds like you found your, and that's kind of the thing.

 It's sort of funny.

-What you're doing is counterculture, like not being edgy, not sort of being more neutral on the political social commentary.
+What you're doing is counterculture, like not being edgy, sort of being more neutral on the political social commentary.

 I think I can get an idea as to where you're coming from.

-That's like – it's uncommon now.
+That's like it's uncommon now.

-Well, I tried doing a roast, and I bombed.
+Well, I tried doing a roast, and I bombed because I just, I'm not comfortable being mean.

 No.